pbrocks/block-options/docs/text-color-format.md

 # Text Color Format

-By default Gutenberg block editor doesn't have the "Text Color" available on TinyMCE but you don't have to worry about it because EditorsKit provides this missing text format.
+By default Gutenberg block editor doesn't have the "Text Color" available on TinyMCE but you don't have to worry about it because Sidetrack provides this missing text format.

 ## How to add change selected text color?